glors8/Pronosticos-predicciones-ML-Gym/README.md

-# 🏋️‍♂️ Gym Customer Churn Prediction & Segmentation — Model Fitness Case Study
+# 🏋️‍♂️ Gym Customer Churn Prediction & Segmentation
 ## 🔍 Overview
 This project addresses customer churn prediction and segmentation for Model Fitness, a chain of gyms aiming to improve client retention through data-driven insights.